jackcrane/pingpal/v2/README.md

 ```

 Row-based acceptance can specify `expectedRows`, `minRows`, or `maxRows`.
 Latency thresholds (`maxLatencyMs`) work for SQL services just like HTTP, and hits store row counts as metadata for later inspection.

+## Secret signing & encryption

+- Set `SIGN_SEED` in your environment once.
+On boot the server derives a deterministic RSA key pair from this seed (no randomness) and stores it in `config/.signing`.
+- Visit the hidden `/_/sign` page on the backend.
+It fetches the workspace public key (`GET /api/signing/public-key`) and encrypts any URL/connection string entirely in the browser, returning tokens that look like `enc:rsa:v1:<base64>`.
+- Paste the encrypted value into `pingpal.config.json`.
+When the worker runs, it first treats the field as plaintext; if it doesn't resemble a URL/connection string it automatically attempts to decrypt it with the private key.
+Failures surface as hits with reason `UNDECIPHERABLE_SOURCE`.
+- This workflow keeps secrets out of the public config while still letting the worker access them securely.

 ## Data model